-The scabies mite, Sarcoptes scabiei, is a small animal closely related to spiders that can barely be seen with the naked eye.
-The aid of a microscope is required to see the scabies mite and the tunnels it burrows through the skin.
+The Scabies mite, Sarcoptes scabiei, is a small animal closely related to spiders that can barely be seen with the naked eye.
+The aid of a microscope is required to see the scabies mite and the tunnels it digs through the skin.

 Scabies are attracted to the human body by body odor and heat.
 Scabies found among animals thrive best on these carriers, but may nevertheless infect humans.
 However, this is highly uncommon and results in a less severe form of scabies infection.

 The most common symptoms of scabies are intense itching and rash from vigorous scratching, which may ultimately develop into eczema in some patients.
 Scabies mites deposit fecal material, which triggers a hypersensitivity reaction and results in itching and rash.
-Read more about the symptoms.
+Read more about the symptoms by clicking here.

-Norwegian scabies, also known as crusted scabies, is a serious form of scabies infection first discovered in Norway in the mid-nineteenth century.
+Norwegian scabies, also known as crusted Scabies, is a serious form of scabies infection first discovered in Norway in the mid-nineteenth century.
 This form of scabies usually afflicts people with impaired immunity, including individuals with AIDS, lymphoma and mental or physical impairments.
 Norwegian scabies is also common among the elderly since this group generally has a weaker immune system.
-In Norwegian scabies, people are infected with hundreds of scabies mites, compared with a normal infection, where only about 15 scabies mites are present on the human body.
-The large number of scabies mites is due to a compromised immune system which allows the scabies to multiply drastically.
-The overwhelming number of scabies mites on the body means that risk of infection is not limited to family members as in normal scabies, but also extends to health workers and other people who have any form of body contact with the patient.
+In Norwegian Scabies, people are infected with hundreds of Scabies mites, compared to a normal infection, where only about 15 Scabies mites are present on the human body.
+The large number of Scabies mites is due to a compromised immune system which allows the Scabies to multiply drastically.
+The overwhelming number of Scabies mites on the body means that risk of infection is not limited to family members as in normal Scabies, but also extends to health workers and other people who have any form of body contact with the patient.